stuible/VCH-homehealth/pages/modules/introduction/more/primary-care.md

     - part: full
       sub-title: Take Action
-      text:  Drag and drop to match the term with the definition
+      text:  Drag and drop the term to its matching definition.

     - part: full
       quiz-matching-equal: